Notes and commentary on hymn

 So I included "DNA" but excluded "amino acid".

-I included "continental drift" but avoided "deep mantle convection"
+I included "tectonic plates" but avoided "deep mantle convection"

 (or the latter's alternative, more recent "shallow melt lithospheric extension" hypothesis).